PaulSwarthout/pasChildThemes/readme.txt

 = I generated a screenshot but all I see is the background color.
 What did I do wrong? =

+Updated Answer: This issue has been fixed in version 1.2.
+Please update.

-You did nothing wrong.
+Original Answer: You did nothing wrong.
 Just generate the screenshot again and it should work fine.
 This is a nagging issue that happens when the chosen font doesn't exist in the assets/fonts folder.
 If you have deleted any fonts from that folder, or updated the Child Themes Helper to a newer version, the font that you chose (or defaulted to) on the Options page, may no longer exist.
 The first time you generate a screenshot, it cannot find the chosen font, so it resets it to the default font.
 The second time you generate a screenshot, it will use the default.
 Also, note the question above.

 = What does the "Generate ScreenShot" option do? =

 The WordPress Themes page displays a graphic for each theme.
 A newly created child theme does not have a graphic.
 The Generate ScreenShot menu option creates a temporary graphic.
 Generally, developers will use a copy of a header image for their screenshot.
 But rather than leaving it blank until later, the Child Themes Helper plugin will create a temporary graphic which displays the child theme name, the parent theme name, a message indicating that the child theme was created using the Child Themes Helper and the Child Themes Helper's developer's web address.
 It is expected that the developer will want to replace this temporary graphic with their own custom graphic at a later time.
+Please check out [my demo page](http://www.1acsi.com) where you are welcome to take the Child Themes Helper plugin for a test drive.

 == Screenshots ==